 This distinction is more important than you might think.
 If the words we’re saying are prayer, they move us closer to God.
 I believe the converse is also true.

-If the words we say don’t move us closer to God, they aren’t prayer.
+If the words we say don’t move us closer to God, they aren’t real prayer.

 Even a written, ritualized prayer can move us toward God if the words have meaning to us.
-The longest, most beautiful set of words, directed at the listener or designed to impress God, isn’t prayer.
-To be prayer, our words must be heartfelt and meaningful.
+The longest, most beautiful set of words, directed at the listener or designed to impress God will not move His heart.
+To be prayer, our words must be heartfelt, meaningful, and said (whether aloud or in our hearts) with the intent of interaction with God.

-Jesus gave a clear example of the difference in true and false prayer with His story of the Pharisee and the tax-gatherer.
+Jesus gave a clear example of the difference between true and false prayer with His story of the Pharisee and the tax-gatherer.
 (Luke 18:9-14) The Pharisee offered a lengthy “prayer,” updating God on his good deeds.
-It wasn’t prayer.
+It wasn’t prayed with an expectation of a response from God.
 It was a field report and simply praised himself.

 The tax-gatherer, on the other hand, saw himself as sinful and begged for mercy.
 This man’s words were heartfelt and meaningful.
 They exalted God and not himself; they drew him closer to his Heavenly Father.